-Let us know both of these drives in aspects like performance and speed, working principle, price and storage capacity, power consumption, durability, cooling effect, and several other elements.
+Let us know the difference between SSD and HDD in respect to performance and speed, working principle, price and storage capacity, power consumption, durability, cooling effect, and several other elements.

 SSD Vs HDD Speed and functionality

 Let us start with performance and speed; that’s the principal element when purchasing a laptop or PC for you. let us see where both the storage devices stand when we test speed in SSD vs HDD.

 With years the data density of the drive has increased also.
 But the rate of HDD has not increased at a matching rate.

 Paradoxically, the current day hard drive’s access time remains in the variety of a few milliseconds.
 Along with the successive read or write rate remains around 100 MBPS.